 Say No to Comparing

-In order to not be jerked around by every conversation you have with another homeschooling Mom, you need to know why you’re doing this.
-After that you will be able to figure out your homeschooling method, or style. (https://simplycharlottemason.com/five-homeschooling-styles/) Then, when another Mom talks about what’s working for their family, based on their mission and goals, you can enjoy listening and even learning from her without measuring yourself against her.
-You’ll be able to share your methods without feeling superior or inadequate and without feeling pressured to go out and buy the books she uses or sign up for the co-op she attends.
+In order not to be unsettled by every conversation you have with other homeschooling Moms, you need to know why you’re doing this.
+After that you will be able to figure out your homeschooling method, or style.
+Then, when another Mom talks about what’s working for her family, based on their mission and goals, you can enjoy listening and even learning from her without measuring yourself against her.
+You’ll be able to share your methods without feeling superior or inadequate, and without feeling pressured to go out and buy the books she uses or sign up for the co-op she attends.

 You are the best person for the job